Reverse Shoulder Surgery at Tampa General Hospital

 In conventional shoulder replacement, the head of the humerus bone (the “ball”) and the glenoid cavity (the “socket”) are removed and replaced with artificial components, known as prostheses.
 Reverse shoulder replacement positions these artificial components in opposite places, securing the socket onto the humerus bone and the ball in the area of the glenoid cavity.
 Doing so forces the healthier deltoid muscles to control the arm, taking that responsibility away from the injured rotator cuff and subsequently alleviating pain.
 Although the arm will have a limited range of motion once the shoulder heals, patients who have undergone this procedure generally report a substantial improvement in comfort and function.

 The board-certified orthopedic surgeons at Tampa General Hospital perform a high volume of complex orthopedic procedures every year, including reverse shoulder surgery.
-We have been recognized as one of America's Best Hospitals for Orthopedics (with top 20 ranking) and Best in Florida for Orthopedics by U.S. News & World Report from 2020-2021, and our shoulder, hip, and knee replacement programs have received prestigious certifications from The Joint Commission.
+We have been recognized as one of the Nation's Best Hospitals for Orthopedics (with top 25 ranking) and the Highest Ranked in Florida for Orthopedics by U.S. News & World Report from 2021-22, and our shoulder, hip, and knee replacement programs have received prestigious certifications from The Joint Commission.
 Our joint center also offers non-surgical treatments to provide relief for a range of musculoskeletal issues.